Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Temporal Graphs

+\begin{proof} Consider a certificate $\langle \langle \mathcal{G = (V,E)}, f \rangle, M\rangle$, where $\mathcal{G}$ is a temporal graph with lifetime $\mathcal{T}$ such that each edge is associated with multiple time intervals, $f$ is a given positive integer, and $M$ is a given set of edges.
+We consider one edge $e_{uv} \in M$ at a time and compare the associated time intervals of $e_{uv}$ with associated time intervals of all the other edges in $M$.
+We perform this check for all the edges in $M$ to find if there exists any pair of edges overlapping with each other.
+As discussed in Section \ref{model}, the maximum number of intervals associated with an edge is $\lfloor \frac{\mathcal{T}}{2} \rfloor$.
+Hence, this checking can be done in polynomial time.
+Whether $|M| = f$ and $M \subseteq \mathcal{E}$ can also be easily checked in polynomial time.
+Hence, the problem of finding a maximum 0-1 timed matching for temporal graphs when each edge is associated with multiple time intervals is in NP. \end{proof}

-We have already proved in Theorem \ref{thm:NPTree} that the problem of finding a maximum 0-1 timed matching for a given rooted temporal tree when each edge is associated with multiple time intervals is NP-Complete.
-From Theorem \ref{thm:NPTree}, we get the following result.
+We have already proved in Theorem \ref{thm:NPTree} that the problem of finding a maximum 0-1 timed matching for a given rooted temporal tree when each edge is associated with multiple time intervals is NP-complete.
+Thus, from Theorem \ref{thm:NPTree} and Lemma \ref{lem:tmtMultNP}, we get the following result:

-\begin{corollary} The problem of finding a maximum 0-1 timed matching for temporal graphs when each edge is associated with multiple time intervals is NP-Complete. \end{corollary}
+\begin{corollary} The problem of finding a maximum 0-1 timed matching for temporal graphs when each edge is associated with multiple time intervals is NP-complete. \end{corollary}

 Next, we investigate the computational complexity of the problem of finding a maximum 0-1 timed matching for temporal graphs when each edge is associated with a single time interval.
-We prove that this problem is also NP-Complete.
-In order to show that, we prove that this problem is NP-Complete even when the given temporal graph is a degree-bounded bipartite temporal graph such that degree of each node is bounded by $3$ and each edge is associated with a single time interval.
+We prove that this problem is also NP-complete.
+In order to show that, we prove that this problem is NP-complete even when the given temporal graph is a degree-bounded bipartite temporal graph such that degree of each vertex is bounded by $3$ and each edge is associated with a single time interval.
 We refer to this problem as D-MAX-0-1-TMBD3B-1 problem.
 We first define the D-MAX-0-1-TMBD3B-1 problem.
-In the rest of this paper, we refer to a bounded degree bipartite temporal graph when degree of each node is bounded by $3$ as BDG3B.
+In the rest of this paper, we refer to a bounded degree bipartite temporal graph when degree of each vertex is bounded by $3$ as BDG3B.

-\begin{definition} \textbf{D-MAX-0-1-TMBD3B-1:} Given a BDG3B $\mathcal{G(V, E)}$ with lifetime $\mathcal{T}$, where each edge in $\mathcal{E}$ is associated with a single time interval, and a positive integer $r$, does there exist a 0-1 timed matching $M$ for $\mathcal{G}$ such that $|M| = r$? \end{definition}
+\begin{definition} \textbf{D-MAX-0-1-TMBD3B-1:} Given a BDG3B $\mathcal{G = (V, E)}$ with lifetime $\mathcal{T}$, where each edge in $\mathcal{E}$ is associated with a single time interval, and a positive integer $z$, does there exist a 0-1 timed matching $M$ for $\mathcal{G}$ such that $|M| = z$? \end{definition}